AntonOlav/ev-charging-infrastructure/README.md

 Our research is propelled by the creation of a dynamic model, designed to adapt to various parameters and assumptions, thus enabling us to capture a comprehensive picture of the infrastructure challenges.
 This model draws upon diverse data sources and integrates potential changes in traffic patterns.

-For a more detailed understanding of the project's methodology and findings, please refer to the code and data files within this repository.
+For a more detailed understanding of the project's methodology and findings, please refer to the Main_Folder within this repository.

 # REPOSITORY GUIDE:

 1. **Main_Folder**: This is the central folder for our research and associated code.

-2. **Drafts**: The 'drafts' folder contains both important and not-so-important work carried out during our research.
-It isn't necessary to view this to understand the project's essentials.
+2. **Drafts**: The 'drafts' folder contains both relevant and not-so-relevant work carried out during our research.
+It is not necessary to view this folder to understand the project's essentials.

 3. **Main_Folder/1.Data_Acquisition**: This section contains each step of the data acquisition process, which includes geo-data for network creation, traffic data for determining demand, and charging station data for supply assessment.